Lake Trout Fishing Guide: Deep Water Tactics for Trophy Lakers

 Trolling for Lake Trout

 Trolling is the most efficient method for covering water at the right depth.
-A fish finder is essential — look for fish arcs at a specific depth and match your presentation to that depth.
+The key is getting your lure to the exact depth where fish are holding.
+A fish finder is essential for this — you’re looking for fish marks at a specific depth, then adjusting your presentation to match.

 Cannon downrigger